Niyaz-H/afpms/plan.md

 *   **Custom Action:**
     *   `POST /api/v1/production-batches/{pk}/start_production/`: A custom action to trigger the start of a production run.
 *   **Authentication:** Token-based authentication will be required for all API endpoints.

-Please review this plan.
-Once you're satisfied, I will switch to **Code mode** to begin the implementation, starting with the first task on our list.